-The primary purpose of the Compensation Committee is to conduct reviews of Heat's general executive compensation policies and strategies and oversee and evaluate Heat's overall compensation structure and programs.
-The Compensation Committee seeks to confirm that total compensation paid to the Chief Executive Officer, Principal Financial Officer and those other individuals included in the Summary Compensation Table is reasonable and competitive.
-All of these Named Executive Officers are referred to as the NEOs.
+The primary purpose of the Compensation Committee is to conduct reviews of our general executive compensation policies and strategies and oversee and evaluate our overall compensation structure and programs.
+The Compensation Committee seeks to confirm that total compensation paid to (i) Jeff Wolf, our Chief Executive Officer, (ii) Ann Rosar, our Vice President of Finance, and (iii) Jeff Hutchins, our Chief Scientific Officer and Chief Operating Officer (collectively, our "Named Executive Officers"), is reasonable and competitive.
 Responsibilities of the Compensation Committee include, but are not limited to:

-- Establishing on an annual basis performance goals and objectives for purposes of determining the compensation of Heat's Chief Executive Officer and other senior executive officers, evaluating the performance of such officers in light of those goals and objectives, and setting the compensation level for those officers based on this evaluation. - Recommending to the Board the compensation for Board members (including retainer, committee and committee chair's fees, stock options and other similar items as appropriate). - Reviewing the competitive position of, and making recommendations to the Board with respect to, the cash-based and equity-based compensation plans and other programs of Heat relating to compensation and benefits. - · Reviewing the financial performance and the operations of Heat's major benefit plans. - Overseeing the administration of Heat's stock option and other executive compensation plans, including recommending to the Board of Directors the granting of options and awards under the plans, and the approval or disapproval of the participation of individual employees in those plans. - Reviewing and approving for Heat's Chief Executive Officer and other senior executive officers: (a) employment agreements; (b) severance agreements; (c) change in control agreements/provisions; (d) any other material perquisites or other in-kind benefits.
+- Establishing on an annual basis performance goals and objectives for purposes of determining the compensation of our Chief Executive Officer and other senior executive officers, evaluating the performance of such officers in light of those goals and objectives, and setting the compensation level for those officers based on this evaluation. - Recommending to the Board the compensation for Board members (including retainer, committee and committee chair's fees, stock options and other similar items as appropriate). - Reviewing the competitive position of, and making recommendations to the Board with respect to, the cash-based and equity-based compensation plans and other programs relating to compensation and benefits. - · Reviewing our financial performance and operations as well as our major benefit plans. - Overseeing the administration of our stock option and other executive compensation plans, including recommending to the Board of Directors the granting of options and awards under the plans, and the approval or disapproval of the participation of individual employees in those plans. - Reviewing and approving for our Chief Executive Officer and other senior executive officers: (a) employment agreements; (b) severance agreements; (c) change in control agreements/provisions; and (d) any other material perquisites or other in-kind benefits.

-Additional information regarding the Compensation Committee's responsibilities is set forth in its charter, which is posted on our website abwww.heatbio.com.
+Additional information regarding the Compensation Committee's responsibilities is set forth in its Charter, which is posted on our website atwww.heatbio.com.